CLICK IMAGE TO ENLARGE

-Rare indeed is the folk dancer who hasn't hard of the "Hambo."
+Rare indeed is the folk dancer who hasn't heard of the "Hambo."
 This top favorite number might well be called one of Sweden's most famous exports.

 It is quite appropriate that the Hambo should be the dance which has come to more or less symbolize that northern land's contributions to Folk & Old-time Dancing, for it bears the tradition of just about the oldest of all Swedish dances: the Polska.
 With a long and interesting history not unrelated to the entire field of Scandinavian folk culture, this unique dance warrants a bit of closer study.